Standards

 Able to be viewed by reaching or entering.

-Note - In these National Standards of Practice, redundancy in the description of the requirements, limitations and exclusions regarding the scope of the Home Inspection is provided for clarity not emphasis.
+Note - In these National Standards of Practice, redundancy in the description of the requirements, limitations and exclusions regarding the scope of the Home and Property Inspection is provided for clarity not emphasis.

 Members shall:

-4. Remain independent and at arms length from any other business or personal interest which might affect the quality of the service provided.
-In particular:
+4. Remain independent and at arms length from any other business or personal interests which might affect the quality of the service provided; in particular:

-(B) a member who sells real estate may not inspect properties located within the jurisdiction of the real estate board or boards where he, or the company with which he is associated, are active;
+• a member who sells real estate may not inspect properties located within the jurisdiction of the real estate board or boards where he, or the company with which he is associated, are active; and

-(C) a member who provides public sector inspection services may not inspect a property within a jurisdiction where they have public sector authority or responsibility that would affect the subject property.
+• a member who provides public sector inspection services may not inspect a property within a jurisdiction where they have public sector authority or responsibility that would affect the subject property;

-10. Act in good faith to all.
-Uphold the integrity and reputation of this profession.
-Respond promptly to complaints
+11. Act in good faith to all, uphold the integrity and reputation of the profession, respond promptly to complaints.